-In August 2007 Energy Performance Certificates (EPCs) were introduced as part of the now defunct Home Information Packs under Part 5 of the Housing Act 2004.
-Initially introduced for larger domestic properties with 4 or more bedrooms which were marketed for sale, the requirement was gradually extended to smaller properties and eventually included rental properties from 1 October 2008.
-Now 10 years on from the requirement to provide EPCs some of these EPCs are now expiring.
-We consider some implications for rented properties.
+In August 2007, Energy Performance Certificates (EPCs) were introduced as part of the now defunct Home Information Packs under Part 5 of the Housing Act 2004.
+Initially brought in for larger domestic properties with four or more bedrooms which were marketed for sale, the requirement was gradually extended to smaller properties and eventually included rental properties from 1 October 2008.
+Over ten years later, we contemplate the requirement for EPCs and consider the implications for rented properties.

-The updated regulations, The Energy Performance of Buildings (England & Wales) Regulations 2012 state, as did the previous version, that an EPC is required to be commissioned before a property is marketed.
+The Energy Performance of Buildings (England & Wales) Regulations 2012 state that an EPC is required to be commissioned before a property is marketed.
 In later regulations, this became known as a ‘trigger point’.
 This does not mean though that a new EPC is required each time the property is marketed for sale or let, as long as the EPC remains valid whilst advertising.

 So, for example, the EPC is dated 1 May 2008, the most recent tenancy started 1 February 2018, at which point the EPC was still valid.
 It has, however, now expired.
 If the tenancy is going to continue beyond the expiry of the EPC with the tenant still in situ, then a new EPC is not required as the property is not being marketed for sale or for let.